bbgatch/makeover-monday/2020-08-03/2020-08-03-mm-uk-visits-abroad.md

 category: makeover-monday
 ---

+This #MakeoverMonday we're looking at publicly available travel statistics from the UK Office for National Statistics (ONS).
+Data is only available through March, but it shows the enormous impact of the coronavirus pandemic on international travel. <!--more-->

 ## 2020-08-03 #MakeoverMonday

-This Makeover Monday we're looking at publicly available travel statistics from the UK Office for National Statistics.
-Data is only available through March, but it shows the enormous impact of the coronavirus pandemic on international travel.

 ## Data Cleaning and Preparation
 The [original data](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/timeseries/gmax/ott) was in .xls format and it contained multiple aggregations (annual, quarterly, monthly) all listed together, so I used Python and [Pandas](https://pandas.pydata.org/) to clean and prepare the data.